sigasi/sigasi_insights/content/tech/prefix-signals-instantiation.md

   - SystemVerilog
 ---

-When you auto-complete an instantiation using the Sigasi Studio [Content Assist]({{< ref "/manual/editor#auto-complete-and-content-assist" >}}), wire or signal names in the port map get a default value which is equal to the port name.
+When you autocomplete an instantiation using the Sigasi Studio [Content Assist]({{< ref "/manual/editor#autocomplete-and-content-assist" >}}), wire or signal names in the port map get a default value that is equal to the port name.
-In many designs this can be a insufficient.
+In many designs, this can be insufficient.
 You might need to give the wires/signals in the portmap a prefix so they match the actual wire/signal names in the design.

 {{< figure src="/img/tech/prefix-wires-instantiation-verilog.png" link="/img/tech/prefix-wires-instantiation-verilog.png" alt="Find and Replace using regular expressions" title="Find and Replace using regular expressions" width="600" class="uk-align-right" >}}